Nephos/botpop/README.md

 Check this specified [README FOR DATABASE IN PLUGINS](DATABASE_EXTENSION.md)

 ### Rights managements (users, groups)

+Requires postgresql, because it uses the pg_array extension.

 Check this specified [README FOR RIGHTS MANAGEMENT](RIGHTS_MANAGEMENT.md)